Azure/azure-webjobs-sdk-extensions/README.md

 ###Core Extensions###

 There are a set of triggers/bindings that can be registered by calling `config.UseCore()`.
 The Core extensions contain a set of general purpose bindings.
 For example, the **ErrorTrigger** binding discussed in its own section above is part of the Core extension.
 There is also a binding for `ExecutionContext` which allows you to access invocation specific system information in your function.
-For example:
+Here's an example showing how to access the function **Invocation ID** for the function:

 ```csharp
 public static void ProcessOrder(